Oregon Sports Betting Laws

 What is the best way to fund your sports betting account?

-Given the restrictions placed on financial institutions processing gambling-related credit card transactions, the best ways to fund you sports betting account is going to be whatever is the most reliable.
+Given the restrictions placed on financial institutions processing gambling-related credit card transactions, the best way to fund your sports betting account is going to be whatever is the most reliable.
 Getting paid for making a winning bet is the name of the game, after all, and you have to have something in your bankroll before you can place wagers.
+For our needs, the best funding method of all is to use Bitcoin.
+The internet-only cryptocurrency is not tied to any real-world currency and boasts some of the most secure financial transactions known to man.
+Check with your betting site for details if you decide to go that route.
+Incidentally, Bitcoin is the only way you can get same-day payouts from offshore books, making it an even better choice for more players everywhere.

 Oregon only has two professional major sports team in the Portland Trail Blazers in the NBA and the Portland Timbers in the MLS, but the Oregon State Beavers and Oregon Ducks NCAA Division 1 football programs scratch the state’s itch for gridiron action.
-All these teams are well-represented among the betting options available at the top offshore legal Oregon sports betting sites we’ve discussed previously, and for good reason.
+All these teams are well-represented among the betting options available at the top offshore legal Oregon sports betting sites we’ve discussed previously, as are nearly every other team and sport – both US and international – that you can think of.

 What is live betting?